acmesecorg/metacrack/README.md

 - `export` is the verb you wish to use
 - `values.txt` and `output.txt` are parameters specific to the `export` verb.

-Help for each verb can be viewed by typing `meta <plugin>` - where <plugin> is the name of the verb / plugin you wish to use - without parameters.
+Help for each verb can be viewed by typing `meta <plugin> --help`.
 It is also possible to write your own plugin as a c# dll, which will automatically be loaded and executed by the `meta` command line tool.
+See [creating your own plugin](#creating-your-own-plugin) for more details.

   > *Note*
   > The creation of metacrack pre-dates the announcement of the formation of the legal entity formally known as Facebook, and the similarity in names is both unfortunate and purely coincidental.